mhayashi1120/Emacs-langtool/README.md

     (setq langtool-java-bin "/path/to/java")

-If you want to specify your mother tongue.
+Maybe you want to specify your mother tongue.

     (setq langtool-mother-tongue "en")